Start My Answer

 Portfolio Recovery files lawsuits in Texas

 Portfolio Recovery Associates frequently files debt lawsuits throughout the state of Texas (and all other states in the US).
-If you're being sued by Portfolio Recovery in Texas, beat them by filing a response in court and sending a Debt Lawsuit Settlement Letter
+If you're being sued by Portfolio Recovery Associates in Texas, file a response in court and sending an offer to settle with the help of Solo.

 How to Answer a Summons for debt collection in all 50 states